comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 <br>
 Ahem...<br>
 <br>
-These are going to be a fairly informal affair.
+These are going to be fairly informal affairs.
 I'm aiming for a new blog every two-to-three months.
 That should be a good way to follow the game's progress, frequent enough that it won't turn into a wall of text, but with enough time to have something fun to talk about every time!
 That's the hope, at least.
 <!--more-->
 <br>
 Here's the Agenda for today!<br>